burgosz/auth.shibboleth_sql/README.md

 There are some additional setting:
   - Logout Url: This is the logout location of your Shibboleth.
 (This is specific to your installation)
   - Admin entitlement: Users with this entitlement will gain super admin access.
 Make sure that this is a valid entitlement, otherwise you can disable admin access.
 (This is specific to your installation)
-  - Login Redirect: It must be: /plugins/auth.shibboleth_sql/login.php
+  - Login Redirect: It must be: /plugins/auth.shibboleth_sql/login.php (relative to your Pydio web page url)

 Edit the $REDIRECTURL parameter in plugins/auth.shibboleth_sql/login.php file, to fit the address of your Pydio web page.